 3. Conditional/Multiple condition coverage: It has the aim to identify that each outcome of every logical condition in a program has been exercised.

 2. Experience-Based Techniques:

-These are techniques of executing testing activities with the help of experience gained over the years.
+These are techniques for executing testing activities with the help of experience gained over the years.
 Domain skill and background are major contributors to this type of testing.
 These techniques are used majorly for UAT/business user testing.
-These work on top of structured techniques like Specification-based and Structure-based, and it complements them.
+These work on top of structured techniques like Specification-based and Structure-based, and they complement them.
 Here are the types of experience-based techniques: